-Join Craig Whitaker for an in-depth discussion in this video Overview of 3D workflow, part of Logo Animation and Compositing with CINEMA 4D and After Effects.
+Join Craig Whitaker for an in-depth discussion in this video Overview of 3D workflow, part of Cinema 4D and After Effects: Logo Animation and Compositing.

 - Ok, here we are inside of CINEMA 4D, and I'm sure everybody is so excited, can't wait to jump in and start making some cool stuff.
 But before we do that, I just wanted to take a few minutes and discuss with you the entire 3D workflow, or where 3D fits in to the pipeline in a typical project.
 So I thought the best way to show you that would be an Oreo cookie.
 And the way I think about 3D, or where I think it fits into the pipeline, is kind of wedged between a world of 2D, so 2D being the top cookie, 2D being the bottom, and 3D kind of being the double stuffed center.

 So typically all projects will start in some sort of 2D world.
 It could be a design that could be sketched out on a napkin in a meeting, it could be illustrations, it could be a client-supplied logo, vector art.
 Often it'll even come from editorial or live action where they need some sort of 3D built in to fit into that world.
 But everything ultimately, typically starts in a 2D place, and if you're new to CINEMA 4D or new to 3D, you're probably coming from a 2D After Effects world or a 2D Illustrator world, and perhaps you're coming into 3D because you want to add some depth and some dimension to your design.